The Approach

 The Core Reframe

-Most therapeutic approaches view depression, anxiety, and addiction as problems to be solved, symptoms to be managed, or illnesses to be treated.
+Most therapeutic approaches view depression, anxiety, and addiction as problems to be solved — symptoms to be managed, or illnesses to be treated.

 The Torah-based approach sees them differently: as signals of spiritual disconnection and purposeful redirection.

-"What is this challenge asking of me?
+The central question shifts from "How do I eliminate this discomfort?" to "What is this challenge asking of me?
 What strength is being demanded here?
 How do I respond in alignment with Torah and responsibility?"

 This reframing restores dignity and agency.
-It does not minimize pain—it gives pain purpose.
+It does not minimize pain — it gives pain purpose.

-When life feels heavy, confusing, or stuck, conventional frameworks often ask: "What's wrong with me?"
+When life feels heavy, conventional frameworks often ask: "What is wrong with me?"
 The implicit assumption is that you are broken and need fixing.
+The Torah perspective asks instead: "What am I being redirected toward?"
+Suffering in this framework is purposeful communication — a signal that something is out of alignment and needs attention.

 The Torah Framework

-This approach draws from the full spectrum of Orthodox Torah sources—Tanach, Talmud, Mussar, Chassidus, and contemporary Torah thought.
+This approach draws from the full spectrum of Orthodox Torah sources — Tanach, Talmud, Mussar, Chassidus, and contemporary Torah thought.

-1. All Souls Have a Mission
+All Souls Have a Mission

 Every person is created with a unique purpose.
 Struggle often arises when we are disconnected from that purpose or avoiding the work it requires.

-2. Free Will and Responsibility
+Free Will and Responsibility

 You are not a passive victim of your emotions or circumstances.
-You have the power—and the responsibility—to choose how you respond.
+You have the power — and the responsibility — to choose how you respond.

-3. Growth Through Challenge
+Growth Through Challenge

-4. Connection to Source
+Connection to Source

 Depression, anxiety, and addiction are often symptoms of spiritual disconnection.
 Healing comes not just from managing symptoms, but from rebuilding your relationship with Hashem and aligning with Torah.